You're Not Unprofessional. Your Speech Just Wasn't Trained for Australian English.

 Your Personalised Assessment

-We start with a 50-minute Accent & Clarity Assessment to identify your specific sounds, rhythm, and listening challenges.
+We start with an online 50-minute Accent & Clarity Assessment call to identify your specific sounds, rhythm, and listening challenges.
 Then we build your 12-week roadmap around what you need most.

 The Assessment fee is fully credited towards the 12-week program when you enrol.